jcbjohnson/hello-world/README.md

 Candice:
-1. Your response here.
+1. I love Animals!
-2. And here...
+2. I want make a lot of money!
-3. Also here!
+3. I enjoy talking to new people!